George II Gurieli

 George II Gurieli (გიორგი II გურიელი; died 1600), of the House of Gurieli, was Prince of Guria from 1564 to 1583 and again from 1587 to 1600.
 Succeeding on the death of his father Rostom Gurieli, George's rule over his small principality, located in southwest Georgia, was a period of conflict with the neighboring Dadiani of Mingrelia and increasing assertiveness of the Ottomans whom Gurieli submitted in 1581.
-His reign was interrupted, from 1583 to 1587, by a Mingrelian invasion, but Giorgi was able to resume the throne with Ottoman support.
+His reign was interrupted, from 1583 to 1587, by a Mingrelian invasion, but George was able to resume the throne with Ottoman support.

 Accession

 George II Gurieli succeeded on the death of his father Rostom Gurieli in 1564.
 The entire length of his reign saw continuation of political strife, territorial disputes, plots and counterplots, jealousies and feuds among the rulers of a now-fragmented Georgia, occurring against the background of the expansion of the Ottoman Empire into western Georgia and the Ottoman–Safavid rivalry in the Caucasus.
 In modern historiography, he is sometimes assigned the regnal number "III" by virtue of his being the third George with the style of Gurieli, the first being a son of Kakhaber I Gurieli in the 14th century and the second being George Gurieli, ruling from 1483 to 1512.